Nillerr/ksome/README.md

-# KMaybe - Maybe for Kotlin
+# KSome - Maybe for Kotlin

 Provides the `Maybe<T>` type used for patching values in `PATCH` APIs.
 The `Maybe<T>` type is like an `Optional<T>` that allows nullable values while carrying their nullability in Kotlin.
 It aims to solve the problem of detecting the